(Note, the original post was published to this blog on January 4th, 2017. I revisited the topic on October 29th, 2018)

 The change had another benefit for Danish rowing however: coaches had to find a way to keep competitive results strong during these years, and refined better training methods.
 Danish rowing is a consistent Olympic medal winner in a country of just five million people.

-Swimming in general is far too reliant on poor development models that don't take into account how few swimmers improve when their natural growth ends.
+Swimming in general is far too reliant on training systems that don't take into account how few swimmers improve when their natural growth ends.
 Coaches and athletes need to reconsider what to do both before and after the free ride ends.